wikistat/AI-Frameworks/docs/index.md

 During this course you will:

-- Learn to use cloud computing to train your models efficiently
+- Learn to use cloud computing to train your models efficiently and monitor their trainings
 - Learn about code versioning and containers to share your code and produce reproducible results
 -   Learn to process text data for natural language processing tasks
 -   Learn to train autonomous agents to play video games using Reinforcement Learning